-I hope you find this report informative on what’s happening in your market, and invite you to contact one of our sales associates if we can help you with any of your own real estate needs.
+I hope you find this report informative and invite you to contact one of our sales associates at any time if we can help you with your real estate needs.

 Paul E. Breunich

 William Pitt – Julia B. Fee Sotheby’s International Realty